Arduino Alternatives for Professional Prototypes: How Quickboards Bridges the Gap

 MikroElektronika (MikroE) offers an impressive library of “Click Boards” covering sensors, converters, and interfaces — a modular approach that feels close to professional.
 Their mikroBUS standard is elegant and their compiler ecosystem is extensive.

 Yet despite the breadth, integration is still manual.
-Engineers must adapt schematics, rework footprints, and modify firmware from the Click compiler due to compatibility issues.
+Engineers must adapt schematics from pdfs, build their own footprints, and modify firmware from the Click compiler due to compatibility issues.
 It’s modular, yes — but not seamless.
 The concept stops short of bridging the prototype and product.

 SparkFun and Adafruit